Anger management resources - your starter for 10!...

 Well, not surprisingly, YouTube is a great resource of anger management (as well, I'm sure, of anger mis-management - ahem!).
 And sometimes pictures speak louder than words, so it's worth checking YouTube out, I'd say.

-For example, Below is a LONG video about managing your anger using the Emotional Freedom Technique (called Anger Management with Emotional Freedom Technique (EFT)).
-Why not give it a try, or check out the related videos.
+For example, below is a LONG video about managing your anger using the Emotional Freedom Technique (called Anger Management with Emotional Freedom Technique (EFT)).
+Why not give it a try!

 Note: the video last for over 30 minutes.